ue22-p25/backend-flask-chatapp/STEPS/17/app.py-readme.md

-## step 17: subscribe to the nickname channel
+## subscribe to the nickname channel

 our next move is to subscribe to the nickname channel
 but wait, the JS code currently is static, and has no access to the nickname